scriptotek/python-novice-inflammation/setup.md

 on The Carpentries [template website for workshops][anaconda-instructions] and in [Anaconda documentation][anaconda-install].

-## Obtain lesson materials

-1. Download [python-novice-inflammation-data.zip][zipfile1]
-        and [python-novice-inflammation-code.zip][zipfile2].
-2. Create a folder called `swc-python` on your Desktop.
-3. Move downloaded files to `swc-python`.
-4. Unzip the files.

-You should see two folders called `data` and `code` in the `swc-python` directory on your Desktop.

 ## Launch Python interface

 To start working with Python, we need to launch a program that will interpret and execute our Python